MichaelCade/argocd-kasten/readme.md

         - -c
         - |
           #!/bin/bash
           # Oh no !!
-I forgot to the "where species in '${SPECIES}'" clause in the delete command :(
+I forgot to the "where species in ${SPECIES}" clause in the delete command :(
           mysql -h mysql -p${MYSQL_ROOT_PASSWORD} -uroot -Bse "delete from test.pets"
         env:
         - name: MYSQL_ROOT_PASSWORD